13 Most Common Duplicate Content Issues & How to Fix Them

 How does duplicate content affect SEO?

-Duplicate content—both on your site and on external sites—affects your SEO in many ways, which we will cover more extensively later in the article.
+Duplicate content—both on your site and on external sites—affects your SEO in many ways.

 Myth Debunked: There is no SEO Penalty for Duplicate Content